Napoli sign Hirving Lozano: Mexico winger joins Serie A club in €42m deal from PSV | Goal.com

 Lozano's move from the 2018-19 Eredivisie runners-up had long been anticipated thanks to his standout showings with both club and country in the last two years.

-He leaves Eindhoven having contributed 40 goals and 23 assists in 79 appearances.
+He leaves Eindhoven having contributed 40 goals and 23 assists in 79 appearances and reportedly signed a five-year deal with his new club.

 Lozano has already started the season with PSV, though he picked up a knock against ADO Den Haag in his most recent Eredivisie outing that may yet rule him out of Napoli's Serie A opener against Fiorentina on August 24.